 I did a potted spikey thing in a purple pot by the stairs again this year.
 It’s got a spikey, sweet potato vine, and petunias.
 I did this last year and heavily fertilized which made it look great!
 I’ve been waiting on the rain to fertilize but I can’t hold out much longer.

 To the left of the porch steps is another bed where I’ve completely removed the grass and attempted to get Vinca, columbines,and foxglove to flourish.
 The vinca is slowly filling in and the iris along the fence are again too deep and probably won’t bloom.
+Oh, and waiting for the new fence from cansupplywholesale.ca/.
 The hosta may get moved into the back yard this year though I’m hoping maybe I can just split them.
 The galvanized tub of iris and bulbs will get transplanted this year and I’m hoping to get a Snowball Viburnum to plant just beyond that.

 The spring flowers are coming and going so quick with this hot dry weather.
 I just hope we get enough rain for the June roses!